boris-kz/CogAlg/README.md

 Full introduction: www.cognitivealgorithm.info

 Intelligence is the ability to predict and plan (self-predict), which can only be done by discovering and projecting patterns.
 This perspective is well established: pattern recognition is a core of any IQ test.
-But there is no general and at the same time constructive definition of either pattern or recognition (quantified similarity)So, I came up with my own definitions, which directly translate into algorithm proposed below.
+But there is no general and at the same time constructive definition of either pattern or recognition (quantified similarity) So, I came up with my own definitions, which directly translate into algorithm proposed below.

 For excellent popular introductions to cognition-as-prediction thesis see “On Intelligence” by Jeff Hawkins and “How to Create a Mind“ by Ray Kurzweil.
-But on a technical level, they and most current researchers implement pattern discovery via artificial neural networks, which operate in very coarse statistical fashion.
+But on a technical level, they and most current researchers implement pattern discovery via artificial neural networks, which operate in a very coarse statistical fashion.
 Less coarse (more selective) are Capsule Networks, recently introduced by Geoffrey Hinton et al. But they are largely ad hock, still work-in-progress, and depend on layers of CNN.
 Neither CNN nor CapsNet is theoretically derived.
 I outline my approach below, then compare it to ANN, biological NN, CapsNet and clustering, then explain my code in Implementation part.

 I need help with design and implementation of this algorithm.
-All contributions must be consistent with the principles introduced here.
-Unless you find some conceptual flaws, that would be even more valuable.
+Contributions should be justified in terms of strictly incremental search for patterns, as defined here.
+Unless you have a better definition, which would be even more valuable.
 This is an open project, but I will pay per contribution, or per hour once there is a track record, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).